osg-htc/docs/docs/data/xrootd/install-storage-element.md

 ### (Optional) Adding Multi user support for an XRootd server

-For documentation how to enable Multi User support using XRootD see [this documentation](install-standalone/#enabling-multi-user-support).
+For documentation how to enable multi-user support using XRootD see [this documentation](install-standalone/#enabling-multi-user-support).

 ### (Optional) Adding File Residency Manager (FRM) to an XRootd cluster